Faculty and Staff Resources

 Basic Needs Syllabi Text

-If you are one of those students who faces challenges securing food, housing or other basic needs, you are not alone and Cal Poly can help.
-We invite you to learn about the many resources available to support you through Cal Poly's Basic Needs initiative at basicneeds.calpoly.edu."
+If you are facing challenges securing food, housing or other basic needs, you are not alone and Cal Poly can help.
+We invite you to learn about the many resources available to support you through Cal Poly's Basic Needs Initiative at basicneeds.calpoly.edu.